 When the door opened for us to enter evangelism nearly four years later in January 2003, we gave that all we had too.
-For over fifteen plus years we have had the awesome privilege to preach revivals all over the USA and in other countries.
+For over nineteen plus years (As of February 2022) we have had the awesome privilege to preach revivals all over the USA and in other countries.
 Pastors have invited us to their churches and allowed us the opportunity to sing and preach the everlasting Gospel to their people.
 We count that an amazing honor.

 God has blessed us to work with some of the best men in the world.
 We have preached for some of the best Pastors in the world and worked right along side awesome Missionaries and tremendous Evangelists.
 God has done our family a great kindness by surrounding us with great Godly men.